Portland State Vikings men's basketball: Postseason results

-NCAA tournament results
+NCAA Division I

 The Vikings have appeared in two NCAA tournaments, with a combined record of 0–2.

-Through 2019, Portland State has not participated in the National Invitation Tournament (NIT).
+NCAA Division II

+The Vikings appeared in the NCAA Men's Division II men's basketball tournament once, with a combined record of 0–2.

 CIT results

 The Vikings have appeared in the CollegeInsider.com Postseason Tournament (CIT) two times, with a combined record of 0–2.

 NAIA tournament results

 The Vikings appeared in the NAIA Tournament two times, with a combined record of 0–2.